pieterdavid/pieterdavid.github.io/pages/cism-mltf2020/index.rst

 (time permitting, there are also some exercises), so if possible you should try to set up an environment where you can play a bit with Tensorflow_ (ideally before the training, to save a bit of time).

+Using Colaboratory_
+'''''''''''''''''''

+If you have a Google account, you can use Colaboratory_ to interactively edit and run notebooks.
+The environment is meant for machine learning, so no additional setup is required (resources are not guaranteed, but likely sufficient for anything we will do this afternoon).

 On manneback
 ''''''''''''